 Researchers weren’t surprised that sleep disorders had this impact on preterm birth.
 It confirmed the results of smaller studies.
 What did surprise them was how few women had been diagnosed with sleep apnea and other sleep disorders.
 Some studies show that nearly 20% of women have obstructive sleep apnea in their third trimester!
 If only 1% of women are diagnosed, that means that 95% of women with sleep apnea are going undiagnosed, which puts them–and their child–at unnecessary risk.

 Some of the reason for this is that doctors assume women are going to have disrupted sleep during pregnancy.
 When women report trouble sleeping, doctors are more likely to say “that’s normal,” and not delve any deeper.
 Or, even worse, women may simply assume their sleep difficulties are normal and not report it.

 The good news is that some people are working on simple screening tools that can help women find out if they’re at risk.
 And studies like this can promote awareness among women and their doctors.

 And, of course, once women are diagnosed, they need good treatment options.
 CPAP is a good treatment, but since it may take months for women to adapt to the treatment, it may not be the best choice for dealing with sleep apnea during pregnancy.
 Instead, simple, comfortable, and convenient oral appliances may be a better choice.

-If you want to learn more about sleep apnea treatment options in River Edge, NJ, please call 201-546-8512 today for an appointment with sleep dentist Dr. Marlen Martirossian at the River Edge Dental Center for TMJ, Sleep Apnea, & Reconstructive Dentistry.
+If you want to learn more about sleep apnea treatment options, please call 201-343-4044 today for an appointment with sleep dentist Dr. Marlen Martirossian at River Edge Dental, center for TMJ, sleep apnea, & reconstructive dentistry.